 The right to exempt your minor child from immunizations for religious reasons.

-The right to help your minor child in a time of crisis before the initiation of an involuntary psychiatric examination unless there is substantial likelihood that without care or treatment your minor child will cause serious bodily harm to himself or herself or others in the near future, as evidenced by recent behavior.
+The right to help your minor child in a time of crisis before the initiation of an involuntary psychiatric examination, unless there is substantial likelihood that without care or treatment your minor child will cause serious bodily harm to themselves or others in the near future, as evidenced by recent behavior.

 The right to be notified immediately if your minor child is removed from school, school transportation, or a school-sponsored activity and taken to a receiving facility for an involuntary examination.

-The right to refuse to give your minor chi d psychotropic/psychiatric drugs as a requirement for attendance or participation in public school services.
+The right to refuse to give your minor child psychotropic/psychiatric drugs as a requirement for attendance or participation in public school services.

 The right to refuse psychological screening of your minor child.